 Lettuce leaves can also be used as a bread base for you to fill with your favourite sandwich ingredients.

 White flour is highly processed and can be substituted with quinoa, buckwheat, millet, brown rice, almond or coconut flour.

 Starchy, white pasta can be substituted with brown rice or quinoa pasta, and buckwheat (soba) noodles with their lovely earthy flavour are also a delicious alternative.

 I love making raw pasta dishes like my cashew pesto pasta recipe, using zucchini noodles.
 You can also use cucumber, beetroot or carrot noodles.

 You can usually find organic corn or other vegetable chips at your local health food store.
 A popular brand is the colourful and fun blue corn chips.

 The best option would be kale chips which are raw, crunchy, flavoursome and deliciously addictive.
 This is my favourite brand in Australia, and here is one for other countries.
 They are so much tastier than potato chips in my opinion.

 Most health bars have an endless list of questionable ingredients such as chemical additives, high fructose corn syrup and hydrogenated oils.
-Here is one of my all-time favourite bars.
-It is unprocessed and tastes like a chocolate brownie.
+Here is a great brand with a variety of flavours.
 Raw revolution is another great option.

 I hope this guide helps and please share it with friends who you know are trying to transition to healthier eating.